openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/README.md

-In current proposals for the groups within a merged foundation, the responsibility would be a joint responsibility of the Foundation, Board, CPC and projects.
+In current proposals for the groups within a merged foundation, the responsibility would be a joint responsibility of the Foundation, Board, CPC, and projects.

 ## How would success be measured?

-Success is incorporate of the content within this document either as the document itself or incorporate into one of the other Governance documents for the foundation.
+Success is incorporation of the content within this document either as the document itself or incorporate into one of the other Governance documents for the foundation.